 6. Idiopathic Factors

-Stress-Induced Urticaria: Psychological Factors
+Stress-Related Urticaria: Psychological Factors

-Coping Methods and Prevention for Hives
+Coping Methods and Prevention of Hives

 Stress management is also among the factors that can trigger hives.
 Techniques such as breathing exercises and meditation can be used to cope with daily stress.
 Keeping stress levels under control can help the immune system work more balanced.